Irenexzwen/3D-genome-gitbook/4dn-project.md

 ## Goals and Strategies
 ### Goals:
-- develop, benchmark, validate and standardize a wide array of technologies to analyse the 4D nucleome
+- Develop, benchmark, validate and standardize a wide array of technologies to analyse the 4D nucleome
-- integrate, analyse and model datasets obtained with these technologies to obtain a comprehensive view of the 4D nucleome
+- Integrate, analyse and model datasets obtained with these technologies to obtain a comprehensive view of the 4D nucleome
-- investigate the func- tional role of various structural features of chromosome organization in transcription, DNA replication and other nuclear processes.
+- Investigate the func- tional role of various structural features of chromosome organization in transcription, DNA replication and other nuclear processes.

 ###Strategies:
 - A set of common cell lines will be studied to enable direct cross- validation of data that are obtained with different methods [table](https://www.nature.com/articles/nature23884#t1).